TJBachorz/odsy-customer-intake-api/README.md

 Note: It is important to run the API on the default `Port: 3000` otherwise it will take more effort to change the environment variable in the webapp to allow requests to come through.

+If the server is running, then you're all set!
+Next, let's spin up the [webapp!](https://github.com/TJBachorz/odsy-customer-intake-webapp)

 ## About

 Outdoor.sy is a fictional company with a problem.
 They have lists of customers on .txt files that they need saved to a database.
 This API is designed to solve that problem by receiving POST requests consisting of raw .txt files.
 The files are filtered through a custom built `CustomerDataFileParser` class, shown below: